 If you’re new to sewing and buying a sewing machine is intimidating, we have some tips to help!
-Don’t get discouraged; let us help you with your sewing machine!
+Don’t get discouraged; let us help you with your all-purpose sewing machine!

 As you sew, your needle keeps breaking.
 This could be due to the size of the needle you picked.
 Each sewing machine and fabric is going to call for a different sized needle.
 For example, silk will require a small, thin needle, but you will need a thicker, stronger needle for quilting.

 Also, make sure that your needle is straight.
 Bent needles break easily!
 And this can ruin your sewing machine.
 Needles may be small

 If your needle keeps breaking, this can cause your stitches to come out uneven.
 If your needle isn’t damaged, make sure your tension is set correctly, or your thread is correctly set in your bobbin.